markotron/bella-ble/README.md

 ```

 This is how we manually send commands into our state machine.
 We call the `sendCommand` function which
-emits the command into the `PublishSubject` which then gets merged into the our state machine.
+emits the command into the `PublishSubject` which then gets merged into the state machine.

 **The scanning feedback**